lumeland/lume.land/docs/core/merged-keys.md

 ## Object mode merging

-On merging variables, **the complete value is overridden**.
-But you may want to merge some values in a different way.
+When merging variables, **the complete value is overridden**.
+However, you may want to merge some values differently.
 For example, let's say we have the following two data files, one in the root and the other in a subfolder.
 Both files have a `site` variable with different values: